Get 20% off your order with the code WINTER20!

 Morphea Tip: " For extra support, you can place a pillow under your knees. "

 By sleeping on your back, your body weight is distributed evenly across the mattress , which can also help reduce pressure on pressure points .
-This in turn helps reduce pain and discomfort caused by circulation problems, joint pain , and muscle pain.
+This therefore helps reduce pain and discomfort caused by circulation problems, joint pain , and muscle pain.

 However, sleeping on your back can cause snoring and sleep apnea.
 If you have breathing problems, it is recommended to use an ergonomic memory foam pillow , designed to keep your head and neck in a comfortable position.